 Twelve Months to Date

-Operating margin decreased a net $4 million between periods.
-Rate relief and rate changes provided $28 million of operating margin, consisting of rate relief of $17 million in Arizona and $2 million in California, and nearly $9 million of timing differences related to the return to a seasonal margin methodology in California.
-Customer growth contributed $2 million in operating margin.
-Differences in heating demand caused primarily by weather variations between periods resulted in a $22 million operating margin decrease as warmer-than-normal temperatures were experienced during both periods (during the twelve-month period of 2009, operating margin was negatively impacted by $29 million, while the negative impact in the twelve-month period of 2008 was $7 million).
-Conservation resulting from current economic conditions and energy efficiency negatively impacted operating margin by $12 million.
+Operating margin increased $45 million between periods.
+Rate relief and rate changes provided a net $18 million increase, consisting of rate relief of $10 million in Arizona, $14 million in Nevada, and $3 million in California, partially offset by a decrease of $9 million related to the return to a seasonal margin methodology in California in 2009.
+Differences in heating demand caused primarily by weather variations between periods resulted in a $29 million operating margin increase as temperatures in the current period were relatively normal, while temperatures were significantly warmer than normal in the prior-year period.
+Customer growth contributed $1 million in operating margin.
+Conservation, resulting from economic conditions and energy efficiency, negatively impacted operating margin by an estimated $3 million.